-Before you all rush off to buy pick axe, shovel, gold pan and a bag of beans allow me to amplify the statement.
+Before you all rush off to buy pickaxe, shovel, gold pan and a bag of beans allow me to amplify the statement.
 There is gold but there is nowhere near as much as was once thought and it is difficult to extract and expensive to process.
-Moreover the site is within the last semi arid region in Europe, the Cabo de Gata, and surface fresh water is rare to non existent.
-However those trivial problems were not enough to deter various businesses over the years from coming to Rodalquilar, investing money and going bust with monotonous regularity.
+Moreover, the site is within the last semi-arid region in Europe, the Cabo de Gata, and surface fresh water is rare to non-existent.
+However, those trivial problems were not enough to deter various businesses over the years from coming to Rodalquilar, investing money and going bust with monotonous regularity.

 The small town of Rodalquilar is situated in a volcanic zone in South East Spain in Almeria province.
 Much of the zone is beneath the sea and it continues to expand along the line of a fault called the Carboneras-Serrata Fault.
 The age of the Cabo de Gata volcanic complex as a whole is known from Potassium/Argon dating of the volcanic rocks.
 The volcanic activity occurred in cycles over a long period of time, between 15 and 7.5 million years ago.

-Rodalquilar sits in the centre of an oval shaped caldera with a diameter of 8 kilometres from east to west and 4 kilometres north to south that was formed about 11 million years ago when the magma chamber beneath a volcano collapsed ejecting about one cubic kilometre of igneous material.
+Rodalquilar sits in the centre of an oval-shaped caldera with a diameter of 8 kilometres from east to west and 4 kilometres north to south that was formed about 11 million years ago when the magma chamber beneath a volcano collapsed ejecting about one cubic kilometre of igneous material.
 This is a relatively small collapse, there have been some over the last 4 billion years where the ejected material has been as much as one thousand cubic kilometres.

 The igneous material contains various minerals concentrated in veins in fissures.
 Those minerals arrived there as a result of hydrothermal processes.
 After the magma chamber collapsed the remaining magma was trapped a few kilometres beneath the surface.
 This magma heated the surrounding rock to between 400 and 500 degrees Celsius.
 The magma also released acidic gases and fluids, primarily hydrochloric and sulphuric.
 These fluids, under immense pressure, were forced up through the rock dissolving minerals from the rock as they went.
 As they neared the surface they encountered water either from subterranean sources or of marine origin.
 This further cooled and diluted the acidic fluids and resulted in crystals of the minerals being carried by the fluids precipitating out in fissures and fractures.
-The remaining gases reached the surface in two places, a fumerole called Cinto and one called Los Tolles, both in the Rodalquilar caldera.
+The remaining gases reached the surface in two places, a fumarole called Cinto and one called Los Tolles, both in the Rodalquilar caldera.
 The minerals deposited about 10.4 million years ago included gold.

-And there they remained until the 1864 when gold was discovered at three locations, the sites of ‘Las Ninas’, ‘Rondo y el Resto’ and ‘Consulta’ mines, all in the vicinity of a cortijo called ‘El Estanquillo’ that later became the site of Rodalquilar village.
+And there they remained until 1864 when gold was discovered at three locations, the sites of ‘Las Ninas’, ‘Rondo y el Resto’ and ‘Consulta’ mines, all in the vicinity of a Cortijo called ‘El Estanquillo’ that later became the site of Rodalquilar village.
 When word got out there was a mini gold rush but the prospective miners found that the silica rock was especially hard and abrasive and that the gold was not present in huge concentrations being mixed with other metals, mainly lead and silver.
 Gold accounted for only 12 to 25 grams per tonne of ore.

-Extraction of the ore itself was by the use of explosives and hand tools and the ore was carried out of the mine in esparto baskets where it was loaded onto donkey drawn carts.
+Extraction of the ore itself was by the use of explosives and hand tools and the ore was carried out of the mine in esparto baskets where it was loaded onto donkey-drawn carts.
 It was then taken to the coast at Playazo beach and shipped up to foundries at Puerto de Mazarron and Cartagena.

 At the foundry lead mixed with gold was extracted and this amalgam was then shipped to Antwerp where it was separated out using a process known as amalgamation that uses highly toxic mercury.
 Up to 1914 the annual weight of ore extracted averaged about 2,500 tonnes.

 Interestingly, during this period, the mine owners were only interested in the money they could get for the lead.
-The value of the gold was assessed at the foundries and the miners themselves received that value in cash less 25% for transport costs.
+The value of the gold was assessed at the foundries and the miners themselves received that value in cash, less 25% for transport costs.

 In 1915 gold was discovered in free form in the ‘Maria Josefa’ mine and the profits allowed the owners to install an amalgamation plant that opened in 1925.
 This plant was capable of treating 20 tonnes of ore per day and was operated by the ‘Minas Auriferas de Rodalquilar’.
 The miners made a crucial error, they heated the ore prior to crushing.
 If the ore is heated it is easier to crush.
 However heated ore produces deposits that sit on the surface through which the mercury finds it difficult to penetrate so little gold was extracted.
 The company failed.